Carla Bruni: Relationship with the Enthovens

-Marriage to Nicolas Sarkozy
+Marriage to Sarkozy

-Bruni met the recently divorced French president Nicolas Sarkozy in November 2007, at a dinner party.
+Bruni met the recently divorced French president Nicolas Sarkozy in November 2007 at a dinner party.
 After a brief romance, they married on 2 February 2008 at the Élysée Palace in Paris.
 The marriage is Bruni's first and Sarkozy's third.
-Bruni obtained French nationality not long afterwards.
-She has since made contradictory statements as to whether she still holds Italian citizenship, as well.
-On the 28 April 2014 episode of the Ellen DeGeneres Show, she confirmed that she still holds Italian citizenship.
-Besides her native Italian, Bruni can speak fluent English and French.
+Bruni acquired French nationality by naturalization on 10 December 2008.
+She has since made contradictory statements as to whether she still holds Italian nationality, as well.
+On 28 April 2014 episode of the Ellen DeGeneres Show, she confirmed that she still holds Italian citizenship.

-Following her marriage to Sarkozy, in February 2008, Bruni continued accompanying him on state visits, including to the United Kingdom in March 2008, which created a sensation in the international press and for the public in both Britain and France.
+Following her marriage to Sarkozy, in February 2008, Bruni continued accompanying him on state visits, including to the United Kingdom in March 2008, which created a sensation in the international press and among the public in both Britain and France.
 As First Lady, she had an office and staff at her disposal in the East wing of the Élysée Palace.

 Controversy arose on the eve of the state visit to the UK, with the publication by Christie's auction house of a nude photograph of Bruni taken during her career as a model.
 The photograph sold for $91,000.
-Also, great interest began in Bruni's wardrobe, which was Christian Dior, seen as a diplomatic choice, since Dior is a French design house, but the wardrobe was designed by John Galliano, a British designer working for Dior.
+At the same time there was great interest in Bruni's wardrobe, which was by Christian Dior; this was seen as a diplomatic choice, since Dior is a French design house, but the wardrobe was designed by John Galliano, a British designer working for Dior.
 Another controversy was the use of a popular photo of the French President and Bruni in the print advertising of Ryanair.
-The couple was awarded damages by a French court, which they donated to Les Restos du Cœur, an organisation that provides meals to the homeless.
+The couple was awarded damages of one Euro to Sarkozy and 60,000 Euros to Bruni by a French court due to the mocking nature of the advertisement which ran the tagline "With Ryanair, my whole family can come to my wedding." above Bruni's head.

 In December 2008, Bruni sued the makers of a bag featuring a nude shot taken during her youth.
 Clothes designer Pardon produced 10,000 of the shopping bags emblazoned with the nude photo taken in 1993, showing Bruni staring at the camera with her crossed hands covering her crotch.

-In late August 2010, Iran's state-run daily paper Kayhan called Bruni a 'prostitute' after she had condemned the stoning sentence against Sakineh Mohammadi Ashtiani for adultery in an open letter, along with several French celebrities, including actress Isabelle Adjani.
-The paper later also called for Bruni to be put to death for supporting Sakineh Ashtiani, and for what the paper described as Bruni's moral corruption and having had extramarital affairs herself.
-Though Kayhan is a state-sponsored paper that, along with other state-run Iranian media, continued its tirade against Bruni, Iranian officials tried to distance themselves from that violent stance and openly condemned it, while a spokesman for the French Foreign Ministry criticized the comments as being 'unacceptable'.
-Then-President of Iran Mahmoud Ahmadinejad also condemned the remark made by the paper.

 On 19 October 2011, Bruni gave birth to a daughter, Giulia, in the Clinique de la Muette, in Paris.